-Many people, including myself, like to imagine that a collapse may be coming, and what it might be like.
+Many people, including myself, like to imagine that some form of societal collapse may be coming, and to imagine what it might be like.
 While there is much talk of a zombie apocalypse, most people understand that this is only a euphemism for the event, an analogy, a fictional thought experiment.
-A more scientifically valid expectation may be an EMP attack, volcano, asteroid, war, disease, famine, economic collapse, supply chain disruption, or whathaveyou, but in any case the idea is that civilization as we know it will, on a large scale and in short order, cease to exist.
+More scientifically valid possibilities include be an EMP attack, volcano, asteroid, war, disease, famine, economic collapse, supply chain disruption, or whathaveyou, but in any case the idea is that civilization as we know it will, on a large scale and in short order, cease to exist.

 It is, frankly, a fantasy.
 An understandable one, mind you – society is becoming increasingly complicated and high-strung, governments corrupt and dangerous in ways that are entirely out of our control, frontiers for exploration and excitement all but gone, mistakes of the past piling up.
 Societal collapse would mean (for those who are ready for it) a return to self-sufficiency, simplicity, small and tight-knit communities, straightforward rules, renewed opportunity for adventure, a clean slate.
 But realistically?
 Any of the aforementioned catastrophic events – while technically possible – are either incredibly unlikely to happen at all, or unlikely to reset society in the way that many preppers envision.